-Attached at Appendix C is the JSAs' receipts and payments accounts covering the six-month reporting period, being from 8 April 2023 to 7 October 2023, and the cumulative total for the first four years of the Special Administration.
+Attached at Appendix C is the JSAs' receipts and payments account covering the six-month reporting period, being from 8 October 2023 to 7 April 2024, and the cumulative total for the Special Administration.

 The summary separates out the receipts and payments in respect of the House Accounts (being the estate for the benefit of Creditors) and Objective 1 operation accounts (which are used to defray the costs associated with returning Client Assets), which includes the segregated FSCS Trust Account for funds being advanced under the FSCS Compensation Deed.